 LEE GRUENFELD was born in New York in 1950.
 At the age of six, he won a scholarship to study piano at the Brooklyn Academy of Music, an avocation he has pursued ever since.
-After attaining a double degree in psychology and philosophy, he declined a fellowship to pursue his Ph.D. and entered the computer field instead.
-He became nationwide manager of systems development for a pioneering computer timesharing company, then joined the professional services firm Deloitte as a management consultant specializing in advanced information technology.
+After graduating college, he entered the computer field, eventually becoming nationwide manager of systems development for a pioneering computer timesharing company.
+He then joined Deloitte as a management consultant specializing in advanced information technology.
 In 1991, he resigned his partnership in the firm to pursue a full-time writing career.

 His first novel, Irreparable Harm, earned a record-setting advance from Warner Books.
 A Book-of-the-Month Club featured alternate, it was published in eleven countries and optioned by Warner Bros.
 Television.
 The audio edition was read by Angie Dickinson.

-The Halls of Justice was published in 1996 by Dutton Books and went into a second printing six weeks after its release.
-The paperback edition, published in 1997, went through four printings, with an audio edition read by Barry Williams.
-The Expert, published by Dutton in 1998, grew out of Lee's experiences as an expert witness in computer-related litigation.
-The Street, published by Doubleday in 2001, was notable for predicting the dot.com bust.
+The Halls of Justice was published by Dutton Books and went into a second printing six weeks after its release.
+The paperback edition went through four printings, with an audio edition read by Barry Williams.
+The Expert, also by Dutton, grew out of Lee's experiences as an expert witness in computer-related litigation.
+The Street, published by Doubleday, was notable for predicting the dot.com bust.
 It was published less than a month before that meltdown actually happened.

 An experienced public speaker on such topics as computer law, language and futuristic computing technologies, Lee has written regular columns and feature articles for Computerworld, as well as major pieces for a variety of other computer publications.
 Currently the technology columnist for Newsmax.com, he has also been a columnist and photographer for Ironman.com, the official website of the World Triathlon Corporation.
 He and his wife, Cherie, a former computer industry executive and now one of the world's most celebrated master's IRONMAN triathletes, live in Southern California.